 Remember, if you feel any distress or discomfort when trying this exercise, discontinue the exercise, resume breathing naturally and contact me or your healthcare provider for guidance.

-If you can do this easily in the supine position, you can and should practice this in sitting and standing too.
+If you can do the above mentioned exercise easily in the supine position, you can and should practice this in sitting and standing too.
 You will need your hands over your belly for the feedback the book provided while you were on your back.
-Be forewarned that while it may be easy to do in lying on your back, it is different when sitting or standing.
+Be forewarned that while it may be easy to do when lying on your back, it is different when sitting or standing.
 Future articles will address some progression ideas.

 If you have difficulty allowing your belly to rise as you breathe in, try this:

 As you lie on your back, clasp your hands on top of your head.
 Resting the weight of your arms in this way takes tension away from tight upper chest muscles.
 Does this make it easier for the book to rise on the inhale?
 Tense upper chest, shoulder and neck muscles can interfere with the normal restful breathing pattern.
 You can practice diaphragmatic breathing with your arms in this position, at first.
 Eventually, you will want to be able to place your arms to your side.
 If you can’t let the tension out of your upper chest, neck or shoulders, consider getting some bodywork and/or coaching in relaxation and breathing re-education.